-Class Hours: 5 Lecture, CAN MATH 16, B4.
-Prerequisite: MATH 63 or equivalent.
+Class Hours: 5 Lecture, CAN MATH 16, B4

 Mathematics 15 is an intensive course covering those topics traditionally found in the separate courses of trigonometry and college algebra.
 This course will include in-depth analysis and application of linear, quadratic, polynomial, rational, exponential, logarithmic, trigonometric functions and their graphs, systems of equations, and analytic geometry.
 (AA, CSU, UC)